Divorce Attorney in Barrington

 Grounds for Divorce in Illinois

 Illinois is a no-fault divorce state.
-In order to file for a divorce, you and your spouse must be experiencing “irreconcilable differences.”
-In addition, one of you must have lived in Illinois for 90 days or more before initiating your divorce proceedings.
-The court also requires that a couple live “separate and apart” for a period of six months prior to filing for divorce.
-However, this waiting period, intended to give the couple time to reconsider their decision, can be waived by a written agreement between the spouses
+To file for divorce, you and your spouse must be experiencing “irreconcilable differences.”
+Additionally, one of you must have lived in Illinois for at least 90 days before starting your divorce case.
+The court generally requires that you live “separate and apart” for six months before filing, but this waiting period can be waived if both spouses agree in writing.

 -